amalsam/SpaceShooter/README.md

 Overview

 Welcome to the Space Shooter game, a classic arcade-style shoot 'em up built using Pygame.
-Embark on an intergalactic journey, face off against waves of enemy spaceships, and prove your piloting skills in this thrilling and action-packed game.
+Embark on an intergalactic journey,and prove your piloting skills in this thrilling and action-packed game.

 Features